Training structure

 20h

-The program focuses on an experimental approach to basic knowledge of radiochemistry, separative chemistry and conversion processes.
-This knowledge will be applied to specific examples.
+The program for this EU focuses on an experimental approach to basic knowledge related to radiochemistry, separative chemistry, and conversion processes.
+This knowledge will be applied through specific examples.

 ECTS